Tribler/bami/README.md

 # Installation
 In order to build and run the project, we advise you to use `poetry` in combination with Python 3.18.
 To install `poetry`, follow the instructions on [their website](https://python-poetry.org/docs/#installation).
 Once `poetry` is installed, you can install the project dependencies by running `poetry install` in the root of the project.
 This will install all the dependencies in a virtual environment.
 You can then run the example simulation by running `example.py` located in the simulation package.

-# Jupyter notebook
-For this course, we provide you with instructions in the form of a Jupyter notebook.
-You can start the notebook by running `poetry run jupyter notebook` in the root of the project.
-This will open a browser window with the notebook.
-You can then run the cells in the notebook by pressing `Shift + Enter`.